Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

-"Gentlemen," Captain Ibanez said, regaining our attention.
+"Gentlemen," Captain Ibanez regained our attention.
 "Since our first sergeant is occupied, I'll give the briefing.
 We have a change to our training schedule.
 We'll use the EDRE to begin an overnight exercise.
 When everyone has drawn their M16's, we'll move to the range for a familiarization fire of the M203 Grenade Launcher.
 When it's completed, we'll force march to range fifteen alpha to zero and qualify with our M16's.
-Then, we'll wait until dark and night qualify.
+Then, we'll wait until dark to night qualify.
 At 2300 hours, we'll begin an escape and evasion exercise.
-The company will be broken into squads, and be given a thirty-minute head start.
-We will be pursued by elements of the 18th Military Police Battalion, who are also on a training exercise.
-Everyone will be carrying their equipment and try to get to a position 10 klicks north of the start point without being captured.
-If you're caught, you will be returned to the start point.
+The company will be broken into squads, and given a thirty-minute head start.
+We'll be pursued by elements of the 18th Military Police Battalion, who are also on a training exercise.
+Everyone will be carrying their equipment and try to get to a position ten klicks north of the start point without being captured.
+If you're caught, you will be returned to the start point to escape again.
 You will not ambush, or take prisoners during this exercise."
-He said, looking directly at me.
+Ibanez looked directly at me.

 "Sir, that was three months ago.
 Why am I just hearing about it now?"

 "No one could be conclusively identified in the dark.
 And, there's the unresolved matter of a stolen vehicle."

 "Sir, as I understand the situation, a truck was found unlocked and was…borrowed.
 From what I heard it was returned and secured in accordance with post regulations, like it should've been before it was found."
 I had to carefully choose my words.